ysmoradi/Bit.VideoParty/README.md

 1. Download and run the program from the [Releases page](https://github.com/ysmoradi/Bit.VideoParty/releases/tag/v-1.0.0)
 2. Enter a shared group name that you choose beforehand and connect.
+3. Configure VLC based on help provided in the application.
-3. Everyone in the VLC program opens the desired video and goes to the beginning of the movie or any agreed-upon time by the rest of the group members.
+4. Everyone in the VLC program opens the desired video and goes to the beginning of the movie or any agreed-upon time by the rest of the group members.

 ***Given that the file is locally streamed, a strong internet connection is not necessary.***